How each presidential candidate would address the outrageous cost of childcare

 In November, the first all-female panel of debate moderators asked Democratic presidential candidates how they would address steep childcare costs and the lack of federal policy on paid parental leave—issues that have historically gotten little to no attention on the debate stage.
-Between 1996 and 2006, just 6 of 4,000 questions during primary debates touched on paid leave and childcare, according to an analysis by Time’s Up.
+Between 1996 and 2016, just six of 4,000 questions during primary debates touched on paid leave and childcare, according to an analysis by Time’s Up.

 But childcare has become prohibitively expensive for families across the socioeconomic spectrum.
 Childcare costs have skyrocketed since the 1970s, as more and more women have entered the workforce.
 Across many states, the price tag of childcare now exceeds the cost of college tuition and even mortgages; in expensive metropolitan areas such as New York City, the annual cost of full-time daycare can be more than $16,000.